Sliding Shoe Pumps

 Oil & Pollution Recovery Pumps

 Ideally suited for pollution recovery duties, Megator pumps are normally supplied as portable sets mounted in a lightweight tubular frame with wheels, but are readily available for static installations.
-The prime mover may be a gasoline, diesel engine or weatherproof electric motor complete with starter.
+The prime mover may be a gasoline or diesel engine or TEFC electric motor.

 The low shear effect of the sliding shoe pump prevents oil from emulsifying.
 Combined with self-priming, super-suction, dry running capabilities and the ability to pump air and water with a smooth continuous non pulsating flow make it ideal for offloading skimmers.